microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 A single or multiple Azure Cosmos databases can be created under a specific Azure Cosmos account.
 The Azure Cosmos Database is analogous to a namespace.

-For more information on Azure Cosmos database, visit their Docs site: [Azure Cosmos DB resource model](https://docs.microsoft.com/en-us/azure/cosmos-db/account-databases-containers-items#azure-cosmos-databases)
+For more information on Azure Cosmos database, visit their Docs article: [Azure Cosmos DB resource model](https://docs.microsoft.com/en-us/azure/cosmos-db/account-databases-containers-items#azure-cosmos-databases)

 **How to:**
 1. Open your Microsoft Edge browser, and navigate to your Azure Portal ([https://portal.azure.com](https://portal.azure.com))